mr-ansar/layer-cake/doc/source/concurrency-with-multithreading.rst

 of the entire spool.
 Improbable parameters are rejected at startup time.

 When a new request encounters a full condition the spool responds immediately with an :class:`~.Overloaded` message.
 All clients of a spool should be checking for what they receive as a response.
-The :class:`~Overloaded` and :class:`~.Busy` messages derive from the :class:`~.Faulted` message.
+The :class:`~.Overloaded` and :class:`~.Busy` messages derive from the :class:`~.Faulted` message.

 In the event that a worker terminates and depending on the value of ``stand_down``, the spool replaces it with a fresh instance.